oolonek/dendron/vault/dendron.md

 - [ ] See and vote on what's coming next by checking out our [public roadmap](https://github.com/orgs/dendronhq/projects/1)
 - [ ] Get familiar with [editing](https://code.visualstudio.com/docs/editor/codebasics) in VS Code, the editor that Dendron is built upon
 - [ ] Stay tuned for more wilderness coming soon!

+## What's after wilderness  🏔️ 🦖

+This section will cover some of the stuff you will find on this dendron website.

+- [ ] Academic research material of exploratory projects around natural products, biodiversity & ecology - an [anti-marketing application](https://notes.andymatuschak.org/z4bK6LaSBRetDzuYkeCs3A8mJ8DufTbK4o6FS)

+- [ ] A garage, lab and workshop with [open doors](https://notes.andymatuschak.org/z21cgR9K3UcQ5a7yPsj2RUim3oM2TzdBByZu)

+- [ ] A ... (fill the dots) down there on the github link 👇